-I am the Administrative Coordinator of our department and therefore responsible (together with the head of department) for the administration and management of the department.
-I am the Advisor of Studies.
-I teach three courses per term-usually medieval studies.
-I am course convener of the M.A.
+Dr. Nicole Meier is the Administrative Coordinator of our department and responsible (together with the head) for the administration and management of the department.
+She is Advisor of Studies, responsible for certificates, crediting of modules, general advice on B.A./M.A. programmes and studying abroad.
+Additionally, she is course convener of the M.A.
 Medieval Studies and, as Vice Erasmus-Coordinator, responsible for learning agreements.
-What I can help you with:
+Usually, she teaches in the area of medieval studies.
+Advisor of Studies Teaching Degree: AOR Dr. Silke Meyer Institut für Anglistik, Amerikanistik Phone: 0228 73-5727 und Keltologie Email: